sezavala/codecheck3/build-instructions.md

 If you do this inside CodeSpaces, you need to forward port 8080.
 On a good day, it will do this automatically, but on a really bad day it will offer to port 5005 instead.
 That's the debugger port which should not be forwarded.
 You can add port 8080 manually.
 Make sure it is *public*.

-When you click on the link for the port (in the Ports tab of VS Code), you get a URL such as https://friendly-engine-asdf112358-8080.app.github.dev.
+When you click on the link for the port (in the Ports tab of Visual Studio Code), you get a URL such as https://friendly-engine-asdf112358-8080.app.github.dev.
 Unfortunately, when you click on it, CodeCheck will reroute to https://friendly-engine-asdf112358-8080.app.github.dev:8080/assets/uploadProblem.html since it senses that it runs on port 8080.
 You need to remove that extra :8080 from the URL.

 ## Debugging the Server

 With IntelliJ, just run the debugger.

-With VS Code, hit F1 and select Quarkus: Debug current Quarkus project.
+With Visual Studio Code, hit F1 and select Quarkus: Debug current Quarkus project.
 If that is not available, make sure that the status line says: Java ready, or click on the word Java to kick it into action.

 ## Podman/Docker Installation